 3 Reasons why the fallen man can and cannot respond

-For Calvinists to say, a “dead sinner” cannot respond means he also cannot refuse.
-Why would Jesus say He will deny those who deny Him (Matthew 10:33) means man is sovereign over his will to choose.
+For Calvinists to say a “dead sinner” cannot respond means he also cannot refuse.
+For Jesus to say, He will deny those who deny Him (Matthew 10:33) means man is sovereign over his will to choose.

 In fact, the apostle Paul invites those who are “dead in sin” to awaken, arise, and believe.
 (Ephesians 5:14; 2:8-9)